lifted-studios/AutoCopyright/README.md

 Edit the settings file (it should open automatically the first time you use an Auto Copyright command):

+*   `"copyright message": "Copyright (c) %y by %o.
+All Rights Reserved."`

+    This is the copyright message the plugin will use.  `%y` is replaced by the year or year range.  `%o` is replaced by the selected owner text.

+*   `"languages use line comments": ["Ruby"]`

+    This is the list of languages that will use line comments for the copyright comment block even though block comments are available in the language.

 *   `"owner": [""]`

     You need to enter the text you want to show up as the primary copyright owner.
 If you have multiple copyright owners, then enter them as an array.

+*   `"padding": 1`

+    This is the amount of padding around the line that contains the copyright.
+The default is one line above and below the copyright line.

 # Usage